 There are many examples where Nepal has been a leader – especially in Asia – in hands-on sustainable tourism initiatives, but it seldom gives itself the due credit.

 Examples include the private-public partnership model of the Nepal Tourism Board, using trekking and the Great Himalaya Trail to spread tourism benefits east-west along the Nepal Himalaya, as well as much-admired heritage tourism models, such as Dwarikas Hotel.
-And the national parks in Nepal’s Tarai lowlands provide some of the very best wildlife viewing in Asia, able to show visitors iconic species.
+And the national parks in Nepal’s Tarai lowlands provide some of the very best wildlife viewings in Asia, able to show visitors iconic species.